Laptop: History

-As the personal computer (PC) became feasible in 1971, the idea of a portable personal computer soon followed.
+The history of the laptop follows closely behind the development of the personal computer itself.
 A "personal, portable information manipulator" was imagined by Alan Kay at Xerox PARC in 1968, and described in his 1972 paper as the "Dynabook".
 The IBM Special Computer APL Machine Portable (SCAMP) was demonstrated in 1973.
 This prototype was based on the IBM PALM processor.
 The IBM 5100, the first commercially available portable computer, appeared in September 1975, and was based on the SCAMP prototype.

 As 8-bit CPU machines became widely accepted, the number of portables increased rapidly.
 The first "laptop-sized notebook computer" was the Epson HX-20, invented (patented) by Suwa Seikosha's Yukio Yokozawa in July 1980, introduced at the COMDEX computer show in Las Vegas by Japanese company Seiko Epson in 1981, and released in July 1982.
 It had an LCD screen, a rechargeable battery, and a calculator-size printer, in a 1.6 kg chassis, the size of an A4 notebook.
 It was described as a "laptop" and "notebook" computer in its patent.